soyunchang/soyunchang/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 Welcome!
-I am a Ph.D. student in the Department of Political Science at the Ohio State University.
-My research focuses on international organizations, institutional reform, international law, compliance, and health/climate politics.
-In particular, I examine how scholars should conceptualize and measure institutional reform across international organizations.
-I employ a diverse methodological toolkit, including experiments, statistical methods, and machine learning.
-I am also interested how concepts are developed, measured, and adopted into research design. # Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.
+I am a Ph.D. student in the Department of Political Science at the Ohio State University specializing in International Relations and Political Methodology.
+My research focuses on international organizations, institutional reform, international law, compliance, and global governance (with a special focus on health/climate politics).
+For my dissertation, I examine how scholars conceptualize and measure institutional reform across international organizations, and whether a particular conceptualization (1) masks variation across institutional reforms, (2) has implications for the understanding of rational design and the greater Liberal International Order (LIO).
+I employ a diverse methodological toolkit, including experiments, statistical methods, text analysis, and machine learning.
+Relatedly, I am also interested how concepts are developed, measured, and adopted into research design.

 Before Ohio State, I completed my B.A. in International Studies and History at Boston College and my M.A. in Political Science and International Relations at Seoul National University.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.